smartflat/smartflat/readme.md

 - Secure:
 	- SSL for communication
 	- PBKDF2 for hashing
-	- JWT for tokens
+	- JWT for authentication
 	- [OpenSource](/license.md)
 	- Self-hosted
 - Customizable
 	- Choose whatever database you want
 	- Get a third-party WebUI
 	- Own a custom device?
-Write your own module for it
+Write your own module

 ## Extensions